 Château de Lastours

 A magical and timeless site, coloured by the soft Mediterranean light...
 Le Château de...

 12 generations that the Domaine de Montrose is cultivated by the Coste family.
 Who says better?
-And since in 2009, Olivier joined Bernard, his father, to take care of the estate: the story is not about to stop...Lire plus Learn more
+And since in 2009, Olivier joined Bernard, his father, to take care of the estate: the story is not...Lire plus Learn more

 Domaine Montrose was founded in 1701 when the King's adviser, Louis XIV, attributed the coat of arms of the "Trois Lézards" to the ancestors of Bernard and Olivier.
 Since then, this family has cultivated the land of Montrose with respect for future generations.